HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-Condition-intro.md

 ### Purpose
 SDOHCC Condition is generally intended to represent a health concern or problem related to a social risk or need.
 Condition may be the result of screening response Observations (i.e., [SDOHCC Observation Screening Response]) or other Observations made as part of an encounter assessment (i.e., [SDOHCC Observation Assessment]).
 Condition may be addressed by a Goal ([SDOHCC Goal]) or be the reason for a ServiceRequest ([SDOHCC Service Request]) or Procedure ([SDOHCC Procedure]).

-Conditions are created based on an Observation from a Survey or Assessment as part of the referral process, and can be referenced by a Goal or by a ServiceRequest created to request interventions to address the Condition.
-See the [Data Modeling Framework] for more detail on the role of the Condition in the creation of health concerns, goal setting (patient-centered goals), and creation of referrals using service request and procedure/intervention.
+See the [Data Modeling Framework] for more detail on the relationships between Condition and the other profiles in this IG.

 ### Usage